Last Updated on November 24, 2022

 While we believe that Asheville is truly awesome for all four seasons, but it’s definitely among the best spring break destinations in North Carolina.
 For starters, the flowers start to bloom at the Biltmore, one of many beautiful botanical gardens we’ll mention in this guide.

 Even if you didn’t bring kiddos, you’ll want to check out the animals at the WNC Nature Center, as they’ll start to become a bit more active.
+The city is also home to some great museums, including the Asheville Art Museum and the Asheville Museum of Science.

-Picture flowers blooming in trees everywhere as you board the Great Smoky Mountain Railroad or drive toward the Road to Nowhere.
+Picture flowers blooming in trees everywhere as you board the Great Smoky Mountains Railroad or drive toward the Road to Nowhere.
 As the weather picks up its stride, we think Bryson City is one of the best spring break destinations in North Carolina.

 Of course, you could always just spend your time at the Nantahala Outdoor Center.
 It’s one of our favorite places to just hang out with a pint by the river or launch a boat for some adventure.

-We couldn’t leave the Queen City off of our list for the best spring break destinations in North Carolina!
+We couldn’t leave Queen City off of our list for the best spring break destinations in North Carolina!
 Charlotte is filled with fun museums, plenty of outdoor spaces, and a light rail system that makes it easy to explore the different neighborhoods of the city.

 You could never leave this city and enjoy a fun-filled trip.
 Of course, there are plenty of great day trips from Charlotte within a short drive, including nearby locations like Mooresville or Concord!